sci-comp/SceneBuilder/README.md

 - Reset orientation: 5
 - Select previous/next items by pressing: Shift + Left/Right Arrow
 - Select previous/next category by pressing: Alt + Left/Right Arrow
-- Exit placement mode: Alt + Q
+- Exit placement mode: Escape

 Many other commands may be rebound by selecting new values in `scene_builder_input_map.tres`.
 Note that, for the most part, Godot doesn't make use of the `Alt` modifier, so we are free to fill out the keyboard with our own shortcuts that use this modifier.